ro91/BHA_SterileHood/README.md

 * Make the whole thing a lot sturdier

-Please maket more suggestions by posting in the Issues section of this GitHub Repo.
+Please make more suggestions by posting in the Issues section of this GitHub Repo.

 ## License